 This feature allows memory to be mirrored between two channels, providing 100% redundancy.
+The options are Disable, Mirror Mode 1LM, and Mirror Mode 2LM.

 UEFI ARM Mirror

 This options allows the system to imitate the behavior of the UEFI based Address Range Mirror with setup option.
 The options are Disable and Enable.